Hawk652/Capstone-Guidance-Robot/Reports/Minimally Functioning Prototype.md

 Enclosures for the new stepper motors were designed and printed.
 Unfortunately, the new stepper motors will not be utilized because the motor controllers will not be arriving in on time.

 ## Safety
-THe robot is able to prevent collision with an object or wall.
+The robot is able to prevent collision with an object or wall.

 ## Localization
 ESP32 beacons were able to communicate with each other and relay positional data.
 The ESP32 beacons were used instead because the ultra-wideband beacons will not be arriving in on time.